 Mandatory Grants Workshops

-Fiscal Year 2019/2020 grants will open in November 2018.
+Fiscal Year 2020/2021 grants will open in November 2019.
 Anyone applying for a grant must attend a mandatory grant workshop.
-Grants workshops will be held at McKinley Arts & Culture Center boardroom on the following days:
+Grants workshops will be held at McKinley Arts & Culture Center boardroom.
+Dates to be determined.

 If you would like assistance in Spanish or to attend a Spanish language grants workshop, please contact staff at (775) 326-6333.*